Explore the Department

 Upcoming Events

-Title: "Cultural resistance during a time of crisis: Georgia, 2024" This talk is part of the year-long CTL Seminar, which features research presentations from faculty, students, and invited speakers.
+Title: “Just Enough: ‘Abnormal Justice’ and the Farce of Law” This talk is part of the year-long CTL Seminar, which features research presentations from faculty, students, and invited speakers.

 News & Announcements